 Construction began in 1296, though it wasn’t finished until well into the 1400s.
 Over the centuries, various architects oversaw the project, but the most famous is probably Filippo Brunelleschi, who’s responsible for its most recognisable feature: the dome, which dominates the city skyline.

-Visitors can spend hours wandering around the outside, admiring the impossibly intricate facade of green, red, and white marble.
-But you can also step inside and explore the main cathedral floor for free, where you’ll be greeted with stunning frescos and stained glass windows.
+Visitors can spend hours wandering around outside, admiring the impossibly intricate facade of green, red, and white marble.
+But you can also step inside and take in the main cathedral floor for free, where you’ll be greeted with stunning frescos and stained glass windows.

 However, beyond the main floor, different ticket types allow you to explore other areas of this vast complex – including Giotto’s bell tower and the dome itself, each offering panoramic views of the city.